cadorn/cadorn/README.md

 I dislike how current JavaScript codebases imperatively bind functionality and believe we can do better by structuring toolchains to link reusable components using configuration.

 I have been working on how to compose systems from components at every layer of the vertical stack.
-A component based approach promises real advantages especially now that we have AI co-workers that need strict boundaries.
+A linked component based approach promises real advantages especially now that we have AI co-workers that need strict boundaries.

 ### Current Work